pkmandke/LZW-Compression/README.md

 # To Do

+* [ ] Plot compression time along with ratios using sns.
-* Target the various atypical databases for data compression as enlisted [here](http://corpus.canterbury.ac.nz/descriptions/).
+* [ ] Target the various atypical databases for data compression as enlisted [here](http://corpus.canterbury.ac.nz/descriptions/).